pranoy-mathur/pranoy-mathur.github.io/about.md

 ---
 layout: page
-title: About the author - Pranoy Mathur
+title: About
 permalink: /about/
 ---

-This is the bio for Pranoy Mathur of Inventure Academy
+# About Pranoy
+I am a student at Inventure Academy, Bangalore.